malavolti/ansible-monitoring/README.md

    * ```/opt/ansible-monitoring/#_environment_#/host_vars/FQDN.yml-template```

    into proper ```/opt/ansible-monitoring/#_environment_#/host_vars/FQDN.yml``` file.
-   This file will provide to Ansible all variables needed to instance elasticsearch servers.
+   This file will provide to Ansible all variables needed to instance each server.

-6. Insert the Kibana's SSL Certificate, the Kibana's SSL Certificate Key and the Certification Authority certificate in the ```/opt/ansible-monitoring/roles/common/files``` directory.
+6. Insert SSL Certificate and SSL Certificate Key of Kibana and CheckMK ```/opt/ansible-monitoring/roles/common/files``` directory.

 7. Encrypt the monitoring configuration files with Ansible Vault (Optional: this is needed ONLY when you need Ansible Vault):
    * ```cd /opt/ansible-monitoring```